HeikoBlomenkamp/100-days-of-code/r2-log.md

 Repetition of Anki cards, and PHP.
 Studied HTML tutorial: Creating an HTML file, https://youtu.be/zKRHZ092ICM; added related code to repo.

 ### R2D7
+Repetition of Anki cards, and PHP.
+Installed openSUSE Tumbleweed on SurfBook W2 laptop.
+Added some software, and did configuration stuff.

+### R2D8
+Repetition of Anki cards, and PHP.
+Added more software (and wallpapers) to openSUSE Tumbleweed installation, and did configuration stuff.

+### R2D9
+Repetition of Anki cards, and PHP.
+Watched HTML tutorial: Basic Tags, https://youtu.be/YTxrjJS6rpE; added related source code to my repo.

+### R2D10